 Other times, you may simply have to answer questions over the phone regarding your income and other financial information before being approved.

-6. If your application still isn’t approved, ask why.
-Whenever you’ve had an application for new credit rejected, the law says that credit card issuers and other lenders are required to let you know why.
+Whenever you've had an application for new credit rejected, the law says that credit card issuers and other lenders are required to let you know why.
 The reasons can be that you have high balances, too many accounts, too many recent inquiries, not enough income or, of course, low credit.
 Sometimes, there are even more mundane reasons like listing an unrecognized address, or the inability to verify your identity due to a typo or other mistake.
-Thankfully, some of these problems can be addressed quickly, so it’s always worth it to follow up with the card issuer to ask if there’s anything that you can do to be approved.
+Thankfully, some of these problems can be addressed quickly, so it's always worth it to follow up with the card issuer to ask if there's anything that you can do to be approved.